app.loshadki

 • Use applications Selected and select Reddit

-• Select Use custom scripts and click on Edit script, in the script window input the following
+• Select Use custom scripts and click on Edit script.
+In the script window input the following:

 if (ctx.url.hostname.endsWith('redditmail.com')) {